ELECTRIC SCOOTER ACCIDENT LAWYERS

-Like electric bicycles, and if there are no state-specific laws in place that state otherwise, electric scooters can be used on public pathways, trails, and streets that have designated bike lanes.
+Like electric bicycles, & if there are no state-specific laws in place that state otherwise, electric scooters can be used on public pathways, trails, & streets that have designated bike lanes.
 While riding an electric scooter, you do not need to carry a license, registration or insurance.
 Most importantly, electric scooters are not allowed on sidewalks.

 TYPES OF ELECTRIC SCOOTER ACCIDENTS

 There are countless ways that an individual can be injured while riding an electric scooter or while near someone who is riding an electric scooter.
 Below are some of the most common types of electric scooter accidents.